RobertBowie/n-queens/README.md

 - Board with major diagonal conflicts
 - Board with minor diagonal conflicts

-as well as test for the solvers:
+as well as tests for the solvers:

 - Finds a valid n-queens solution for n of 0-7
 - Finds the number of valid n-queens solutions for n of 0-8